Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 Furano Ski Resort - Central Hokkaido

 At the Furano ski area you’ll enjoy some of the best tree skiing in Hokkaido, with easy to access steeper faces and powder filled off-piste gullies.
-The cold temperatures keep snow dry and when it’s on, it’s hard to beat.
+The cold temperatures keep snow dry and when it’s on, it’s hard to beat the locally coined “Bonchi Powder”.

-For backcountry tours and splitboarding trips, skins are essential and open up endless options not only outside of Furano’s surrounding ski resorts but around the Daisetsuzan National Park nestled in the stunning Tokachi Volcanic Mountain Range.
+For backcountry tours and splitboarding trips, there are endless options not only outside of Furano’s surrounding ski resorts but around the Daisetsuzan National Park nestled in the stunning Tokachi Volcanic Mountain Range.

 Furano Ski Tours >